cyberphone/web2native-bridge/sample1/README.md

 ###Sample 1
-This project holds a miniscule Web application which high-lights the Web2Native Bridge API and technology.
+This project holds a miniscule application which high-lights the Web2Native Bridge API and technology.

 The application consists of two parts: